Building a culture of rigorous and respectful engagement on campus and beyond

 Undergraduate Civil Discourse Fellows

 CEHV annually awards competitive fellowships to eight undergraduate students to be trained in civil discourse.
-These CEHV Civil Discourse Fellows plan and moderate the Civil Discourse Forums (below), as well as serve as ambassadors for civil discourse on campus.
+These CEHV Civil Discourse Fellows plan and moderate the Civil Discourse Forums (see below) and serve as ambassadors for civil discourse on campus.

 Meet our CEHV Civil Discourse Fellows